eebasso/WarpX/Docs/source/usage/parameters.rst

     lab-frame and automatically converted to the boosted frame.
     (See the corresponding documentation of each input parameters for exceptions.)

-.. fv:var:: warpx.boost_direction
+.. pp:param:: warpx.boost_direction
     :type: string
     :comment: ``x``, ``y`` or ``z``

     The direction of the Lorentz-transform for boosted-frame simulations (The direction ``y`` cannot be used in 2D simulations.)

-.. fv:var:: warpx.random_seed
+.. pp:param:: warpx.random_seed
     :type: `string` or `int` > 0
     :optional: